ibm-cloud-docs/power-iaas/pricing.md

 Dedicated hosts are priced based on the host type – either an IBM Power S922 or IBM Power S1022.
 Each server type is metered by the hour and the price includes the entire capacity of the host.

 Consider the following points for dedicated host pricing:
-* You are not charged separately for shared processor pools that you deploy to the dedicated host.
+* You are not charged separately for SPPs that you deploy to the dedicated host.
 * Software charges for the supported operating systems are metered and charged by the core.